etienne-bechara/nestjs-redis/README.md

 It is recommended that you have a local database in order to test connectivity.

 3\.
 Create a new folder at your `source` to be responsible for handling the connection configuration.
-For this example we shall name it `database`.
+For this example we shall name it `cache`.

 4\.
-Create environment injection file at `database.config.ts`, you may copy the template below in order to have built-in validation:
+Create environment injection file at `cache.config.ts`, you may copy the template below in order to have built-in validation:

 ```ts
 import { InjectSecret } from '@bechara/nestjs-core';